 The list below ranks colleges based solely on the popularity of their Germanic Languages degree.
 Read the methodology.

 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

 Searching for the very best?
 Consider University of Michigan - Ann Arbor in order to get an education in Germanic Languages.
 Students from the Germanic Languages major at University of Michigan - Ann Arbor get 5.5% more than the typical graduate with the same degree.
-The location in a main city is wonderful for young people trying to find adequate options for social networking, excitement, and discovery.
+With over 20,000 undergraduates, University of Michigan - Ann Arbor is among the biggest schools in the U.S..

 It is hard to find a better school than University of Rhode Island if you wish to study Germanic Languages.
 University of Rhode Island Germanic Languages students receive 0.4% more than the standard German grad.
 Located in Kingston, Rhode Island, URI delivers a dependable, suburban experience for scholars.